DaggerJackfast/test-todo/README.md

 ## Description

-Test todo app for nambaone.
+Test todo app for namba one.
 Task definition you can see in [./definition.md](./definition.md) file.

 ## Run in docker guide